dbt-labs/dbt-audit-helper/README.md

 to values when code is changed, as part of a PR or during development.
 It sets up a test that will fail if any column values do not match, with options for more or less stringent requirements.
-If there is a test failure, results can be inspected in the warehouse, including by using the primary key in the test output to join to relevant tables in your dev or prod schema to investigate the error.
+If there is a test failure, results can be inspected in the warehouse, possibly by using the primary key in the test output to join to relevant tables in your dev or prod schema to investigate the error.

 ### Usage:

-To create a test for the `stg_jaffle__customers` model, create a custom test in the `tests` subdirectory of your dbt project that looks like this:
+To create a test for the `stg_customers` model, create a custom test in the `tests` subdirectory of your dbt project that looks like this:

 ```
 {{
   audit_helper.compare_all_columns(
-    model_name='stg_vendr__deals',
+    model_name='stg_customers',
     primary_key='id',
-    prod_schema='warehouse',
+    prod_schema='analytics',
     exclude_columns=['updated_at']
   )
 }}